You have to be signed in to use this resource.

 Introduction to ME/CFS: this session is accessible to all and aims to provide an introduction to the complex nature of ME/CFS.
 The session explains what ME/CFS is, discusses the potential causes and diagnostic challenges and provides an overview of possible management strategies.

-The second session called ME/CFS: guidance for community-based healthcare practitioners aims to inform and empower community-based healthcare practitioners with the knowledge and tools needed to effectively diagnose, manage, and support patients with myalgic encephalomyelitis or chronic fatigue syndrome (ME/CFS).
+ME/CFS: guidance for community-based healthcare practitioners: this session aims to inform and empower community-based healthcare practitioners with the knowledge and tools needed to effectively diagnose, manage, and support patients with myalgic encephalomyelitis or chronic fatigue syndrome (ME/CFS).